Home | Browse Topics | Family law | Relationships and break-ups | Marriages, civil unions and de facto relationships

 If one or both of you are 16 or 17 and you want to get married, you’ll need to apply formally to the Family Court to get permission from a judge.
 To make sure you’re not being forced into the marriage, the judge will only give permission if they’re satisfied that:

-• you’re applying for permission voluntarily, without being forced or pressured to do it, and
+• you’re choosing to apply, without being forced or pressured to do it, and

 • you understand what you’re asking the judge to do, and you genuinely want the judge to give permission, and